Stem cells do not (only) play dice

-Category: Environment Hits: 0In just a few weeks a completely new organism develops from a fertilized egg cell.
+Category: Environment Hits: 1In just a few weeks a completely new organism develops from a fertilized egg cell.
 The real miracle is that a bunch of identical stem cells turns into completely different, specialized cell types.
 A team has now been able to show that the specialization of individual cells during embryonic development is not, as previously assumed, exclusively left to chance but is rather determined by cell communication.

 Read more https://www.sciencedaily.com/releases/2021/11/211108130842.htm